LuciusColt/CAIN/content/Lore/Case File M-0994.md

 - Provided office keys in a panic and fled via cab

-Inside the office, Kayla successfully lockpicked a secured cabinet.
+Inside the office, Vivienne successfully lockpicked a secured cabinet.
 Contents recovered:

 - Multiple photographs of Viktor and Robin engaged in sexual acts